 Pete Nuttall

-Since graduating from De Montfort University with a Bsc (hons) in landscape ecology Pete has over 10 years experience of ecological survey, within research, consultancy and nature conservation.
-He is a full member of the Institute of Ecology & Environmental Management (www.ieem.org.uk), British Ecological Society (www.britishecologicalsociety.org) and the Botanical Society of the British Isles(www.bsbi.org.uk)
+Since graduating from De Montfort University with a Bsc (hons) in landscape ecology Pete has 16 years experience of ecological survey, within research, consultancy and nature conservation.
+He is a full member of the Institute of Ecology & Environmental Management (www.ieem.net.uk).

-Pete also holds a Natural England licence for great crested newts and has been trained to survey for water voles, dormice, otters and reptiles.
+Crested newts and has trained to survey for water vole, dormice, otter and reptiles.

 In addition to Pete’s skills he is able to call upon a number of specialists where necessary.